behreajj/AseSlicesTool/README.md

 If you are creating a custom [theme](https://aseprite.org/docs/extensions/themes/), and work with the slices that link `theme.xml` and `sheet.png`, beware of using this script's features.

+If you are creating a sprite with multiple frames, and need slices to record frame references, this script will not be able to help you.
+A slice's frame data appears in a JSON export, but cannot be accessed via Lua.
+New slices created by this script are created on frame 1.
+For more discussion, see these forum threads: [1](https://community.aseprite.org/t/how-do-i-figure-out-which-frame-a-slice-is-on), [2](https://community.aseprite.org/t/problem-with-slices-when-adding-removing-frames), [3](https://community.aseprite.org/t/slices-are-buggy-when-edited-at-different-frames), [4](https://community.aseprite.org/t/is-there-a-way-to-slice-single-frames).

 This script was created with Aseprite version 1.3.5 on Windows 10.
 In the screen shot above, the theme is default dark with 100% UI scaling and 200% screen scaling.
 Due to the size of the dialog, a theme with 100% scaling is recommended.

 If you would like to report a problem with the script, please see this repo's Issues section.
 I make no assurances that I will be able to resolve any problems.
 If you would like more info on running Aseprite in debug mode, see the command line interface (CLI) [documentation](https://aseprite.org/docs/cli/#debug).